STATE OF ILLINOIS

 A. Benefits Delivery

-TANF Program benefits are delivered by means of an electronic benefit transfer system, Illinois Link.
+TANF Program benefits are delivered by means of an electronic benefit transfer system,

 Clients may also choose to have their cash benefits directly deposited into their financial institution accounts.